 There is good news.

 Most adults I meet who had previously quit playing the guitar believe they lacked the ‘talent’ to play.
 I don’t believe that to be true, at all!
-I think everyone, at any age, has all the musical talent they need to learn to play the guitar to at least a reasonable level and have a lot of fun doing it.
+I think everyone, at any age, has all the musical talent they need to learn to play the guitar at a reasonable advanced level and have a lot of fun doing it.
 Yes, making an initial investment in a guitar teacher will help enormously.
-But persevering through the initial challenges, and the ability to make time to practice, is far more important than what most people think of as “talent”.
+But persevering through the initial challenges, and the ability to make time to practice, is far more important than what most people think of as “natural talent”.

 That will, one day, apply to your child too.
 Maybe at 9 or 10 years of age but probably a little older.
 Enjoyment of music and playing an instrument is a gift that will last a lifetime.
 There is no rush to start youngest kids and trying too soon may even be counterproductive.